matthewdunbar/ruby-kafka/README.md

 The library has been designed as a layered system, with each layer having a clear responsibility:

-* The **network layer** handles low-level connection tasks, such as keeping open connections to each Kafka broker, reconnecting when there's an error, etc. See [`Kafka::Connection`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Connection) for more details.
+* The **network layer** handles low-level connection tasks, such as keeping open connections to each Kafka broker, reconnecting when there's an error, etc. See [`KafkaLegacy::Connection`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Connection) for more details.
 * The **protocol layer** is responsible for encoding and decoding the Kafka protocol's various structures.
-See [`Kafka::Protocol`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Protocol) for more details.
+See [`KafkaLegacy::Protocol`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Protocol) for more details.
 * The **operational layer** provides high-level operations, such as fetching messages from a topic, that may involve more than one API request to the Kafka cluster.
-Some complex operations are made available through [`Kafka::Cluster`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Cluster), which represents an entire cluster, while simpler ones are only available through [`Kafka::Broker`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Broker), which represents a single Kafka broker.
-In general, `Kafka::Cluster` is the high-level API, with more polish.
+Some complex operations are made available through [`KafkaLegacy::Cluster`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Cluster), which represents an entire cluster, while simpler ones are only available through [`KafkaLegacy::Broker`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Broker), which represents a single Kafka broker.
+In general, `KafkaLegacy::Cluster` is the high-level API, with more polish.
 * The **API layer** provides APIs to users of the libraries.
-The Consumer API is implemented in [`Kafka::Consumer`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Consumer) while the Producer API is implemented in [`Kafka::Producer`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Producer) and [`Kafka::AsyncProducer`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/AsyncProducer).
+The Consumer API is implemented in [`KafkaLegacy::Consumer`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Consumer) while the Producer API is implemented in [`KafkaLegacy::Producer`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Producer) and [`KafkaLegacy::AsyncProducer`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/AsyncProducer).
-* The **configuration layer** provides a way to set up and configure the client, as well as easy entrypoints to the various APIs. [`Kafka::Client`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Client) implements the public APIs.
+* The **configuration layer** provides a way to set up and configure the client, as well as easy entrypoints to the various APIs. [`KafkaLegacy::Client`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Client) implements the public APIs.
 For convenience, the method [`Kafka.new`](http://www.rubydoc.info/gems/ruby-kafka/Kafka.new) can instantiate the class for you.

 Note that only the API and configuration layers have any backwards compatibility guarantees – the other layers are considered internal and may change without warning.
 Don't use them directly.